-- (a) exposures acquired through underwriting of a new Additional Tier 1 Capital instrument and the exposure is disposed of within five days of the date of issue.
-If the exposure is not disposed of within five days of issuance, it must be reported; or - (b) the equity exposure or other capital investment is held under a legal agreement on behalf of: - at Level 1 an external third party, even if held in the name of the reporting entity; or - at Level 2 a party outside the Level 2 consolidated group, even if held in the name of the reporting entity (or another member of its Level 2 consolidated group).
+(a) exposures acquired through underwriting of a new Additional Tier 1 Capital instrument and the exposure is disposed of within five days of the date of issue.
+If the exposure is not disposed of within five days of issuance, it must be reported; or

+- (b) exposures that are held under a legal agreement on behalf of: - at Level 1 an external third party, even if held in the name of the reporting entity; or - at Level 2 a party outside the Level 2 consolidated group, even if held in the name of the reporting entity (or another member of its Level 2 consolidated group).